RyanCCollins/ios-interview/iOS Dry Interview.md

-### iOS Dry Interview
+### iOS Interview Dry Run

-### __Question 1__:
+### __Question 1__
 I have recently mastered the use of many of the more advanced features of the Swift programming language.

 I find that having an understanding of the more advanced language features of Swift is extremely powerful.
 As a Swift Developer, you can essentially tailor the programming language to suit your needs by using such design patterns as class extensions, delegation, protocols, typealises, et. al.  This lets you focus on building your own reusable code that can be used for all of your work.

 I use a great dependency manager called Cocoapods that lets me package up my components into reusable modules that I can load into any project, making me a more efficient developer.
 Mastering the intricacies of the Swift programming language has changed the way that I build software for the better.

 Another thing that I have learned within the past year is how to apply best practices to my work.
 Learning how to apply the industry level best standards to all of my worked has help me to be a better developer and has prepared me to apply my knowledge to solve complex issues in a team environment.
 One such example is how I document my work and how I use Git for my iOS and web development.
-I now use Git to its full advantage by writing incredibly detailed commit messages, commiting often and early, rebasing / squashing my commits, etc. All of this not only helps me to create better software, but it also benefits the people I work with.
+I now use Git to its full advantage by writing incredibly detailed commit messages, committing often and early, rebasing / squashing my commits, etc. All of this not only helps me to create better software, but it also benefits the people I work with.

-### __Question 2__:
+### __Question 2__
 Most recently, I used the Core Data and Realm data persistence frameworks.
 I learned to use them the same way that I learn to use anything; by reading the documentation and by practicing using the API in sample applications.

 What I do like about Core Data is how powerful it is.
 I like it because it has an incredibly powerful API for large-scale desktop and mobile applications.
 That said, I dislike the fact that the power comes at a large cost.
 The learning curve is high and even a full understanding of the Core Data Stack and the thread safety precautions that must be taken is not always enough to build perfect software.
 I realize the power of Core Data, but I think that there are better solutions for many mobile applications.

 I really like the Realm persistence framework because it was built specifically for the mobile platform.
 You can run your persistence model classes on multiple threads without fear of bad access or data corruption (and the obscure Core Data bugs that only NSZombies will help you to track down.)
 I plan to use both frameworks when appropriate, but am very interested in using Realm for smaller applications.

-### __Question 3__:
+### __Question 3__
 I believe that the first step to writing good software is to breakdown the requirements and specifications in a highly detailed manner.
 Once I had the specifications mapped out, I would then want to structure the application's data structures and classes following the "Model View Controller" paradigm.
 An example architecture is shown below.

 ### Model
-The Model classes are responsible for downloading data from the Twitter API, storing tweets, account and organization data, and persisting the data using Core Data.
-There is a CoreDataStackManager class for all Core Data operations and also an ImageCache class for caching any images downloaded.
+The Model classes are responsible for downloading data from the Twitter API, storing tweets, account and organization data, and persisting the data using CoreData.
+There is a CoreDataStackManager class for all CoreData operations and also an ImageCache class for caching any images downloaded.

 | Class                 |  Inherits From |
 |-----------------------|----------------|